 Their painting set up a colourful structure that then became both the form and the subject of their work.
 They created a non-objective painting style that tried to express the rhythm of modern society and ended in 1912 with pure and abstract painting.
 Their paintings were then called Orphic Cubism by Guillaume Apollinaire that applied to works that celebrate life by focusing their research on the manifestations of light, seen as an original creator principle.

-After the death of Robert Delaunay in 1941, Sonia Delaunay continued his experiments.
+After the death of Robert Delaunay in 1941, she continued his experiments.
 She is the first woman to have had a retrospective at the Bing Gallery in 1953.

 From 17 October 2014 to 22 February 201, the Musée d’Art Moderne de la Ville de Paris organized the first major Sonia Delaunay retrospective in Paris since 1967, with three remarkably recreated environments and over 400 works: paintings, wall decorations, gouaches, prints, fashion items and textiles.